AI Workplace Anxiety: Navigating AI Stress and Pressure at Work

 Identity Is at Stake

 For many people, professional identity is personal identity.
 "I'm a writer."
 "I'm an analyst."
 "I'm a designer."
 When AI can produce something that looks like your work in seconds, the threat isn't just economic — it's existential.
 You're not just worried about paying bills.
 You're wondering, "If AI can do what I do, then who am I?"
-This is the same kind of identity disruption we see in AI-related derealization.
+This is the same kind of identity crisis we see in AI-related derealization, and many workers experience genuine grief over the professional world they thought they'd have.

 Comparison Is Constant

 Social media and workplace culture create a highlight reel of AI adoption.
 Your colleague posts about their "10x productivity gains."
 A LinkedIn influencer says anyone not using AI is "already obsolete."
 You see the polished results but not the failures, frustrations, and exaggerations behind them.
-This feeds the "everyone is ahead of me" feeling — what we call AI FOMO — one of the most painful aspects of AI workplace anxiety.
+This feeds a relentless comparison anxiety about AI adoption — what we call AI FOMO — one of the most painful aspects of AI workplace anxiety.

 The Workplace Comparison Trap